-Because it only takes something like a minute to get to the top and the "climb" is maybe 50' tops, I can't justify making a mountain page for this formation.
-However, it affords nice views of some of the monument's best scenery, including the Pipe Organ and Independence Monument, and climbing it is something quick and fun to do, especially with young children.
+Because it only takes something like a minute to get to the top and the "climb" is maybe 50' tops, making a mountain page for this formation might seem unnecessary.
+However, the peak nice views of some of the monument's best scenery, including the Pipe Organ and Independence Monument, and climbing it is something quick and fun to do, especially with young children.

 A road winds around the Saddlehorn, giving access to a campground (Saddlehorn, the only one in the monument), a picnic area, and an amphitheater.